-Alyssa Harre is the Director of Public Relations and Government Affairs for the PSEC.
-Ms. Harre is responsible for the development and implementation of the company’s government affairs strategy and manages public policy outreach on both the state and national level.
+Alyssa Harre is the Director of External Affairs and Organizational Strategy for the Prairie State Generating Company (PSGC).
+Ms. Harre is responsible for the development and implementation of the company’s government affairs strategy, managing public policy outreach on both the state and national level.
 She leads a collaborative and cultural approach to long-range strategic planning, development of organizational policies and Human Resources programs that seek to propel Prairie State toward achieving its vision and mission.
 Ms. Harre also oversees Prairie State’s public relations and community outreach activities.

-Ms. Harre joined the Prairie State team in 2013 as the External Affairs Manager, leading the communications and public relations programs for the campus.
+Ms. Harre joined Prairie State in 2013 as the External Affairs Manager, leading the communications and public relations programs for the campus.
 She has held various roles of increased responsibility within the company since that time.
 Throughout her tenure, Ms. Harre has demonstrated her dedication to the company’s long-term success, achieving positive changes to proposed legislation and regulations at both the state and federal level.
 Prior to joining Prairie State, she worked in the public relations field, most recently at RBM Golf Course and Osborn Barr Communications.

 Ms. Harre earned a B.S. in communications and advertising from the University of Illinois in Urbana – Champaign.
-In addition, she serves as the company’s Executive Member of the Illinois Coal Association, the National Mining Association Board, a member of the American Coalition for Clean Coal Electricity’s Policy and Strategy Committee, and on the Illinois Chamber Energy Council.
+In addition, she is a member of the Illinois Coal Association, American Coalition for Clean Coal Electricity, and the Illinois Chamber Energy Council.
 Ms. Harre, an active community member and proud mother, lives in Washington County with her husband and daughters.

 Tom Schmale is the Corporate Controller for the PSEC.
 Mr. Schmale joined the Prairie State team in 2010 as an accountant during the final construction phase of the campus, and has held various positions of increased responsibility since then.
 Most recently, he served as the Power Plant Controller, managing the plant’s financial and accounting functions, while serving as a valuable resource to plant staff, department heads, and the plant’s senior management team.